 BITS DESCRIPTION TYPE DEFAULT 5-4 WAKE-UP Status (WUPS) - This field indicates the cause of a wake-up event detection as follows R/WC 00 00b No wake-up event detected 01b Energy detected 10b Wake-up frame or magic packet detected 11b Indicates multiple events occurred WUPS bits are cleared by writing a '1' to the appropriate bit.
 The device must return to the D0 state (READY bit set) before these bits can be cleared.
 Note: In order to clear this bit, it is required that all event sources be cleared as well.
-The event sources are described in Figure 3.18 PME and PME_INT Signal Generationon page 45.
+The event sources are decribed in Figure 3.11 PME and PME_INT Signal Generationon page 40.
 3 PME indication (PME_IND).
 The PME signal can be configured as a pulsed output or a static signal, which is asserted upon detection of a wake-up event.
 R/W 0b When set, the PME signal will pulse active for 50mS upon detection of a wake-up event.
-When clear, the PME signal is driven continuously upon detection of a wake-up event.
-The PME signal can be deactivated by clearing the WUPS bits, or by clearing the appropriate enable (refer to Section 3.10.2.3, "Power Management Event Indicators," on page 45).
+When clear, the PME signal is driven continously upon detection of a wake-up event.
+The PME signal can be deactivated by clearing the WUPS bits, or by clearing the appropriate enable (refer to Section 3.10.2.3, "Power Managment Event Indicators," on page 40).
 2 PME Polarity (PME_POL).
 This bit controls the polarity of the PME signal.
 When set, the PME output is an active high signal.
 When reset, it is active low.
 When PME is configured as an open-drain output this field is ignored, and the output is always active low.
 R/W NASR 0b 1 PME Enable (PME_EN).
 When set, this bit enables the external PME signal.
 This bit does not affect the PME interrupt (PME_INT).
 R/W 0b 0 Device Ready (READY).
-When set, this bit indicates that LAN9211 is ready to be accessed.
-This register can be read when LAN9211 is in any power management mode.
-Upon waking from any power management mode, including power-up, the host processor can interrogate this field as an indication when LAN9211 has stabilized and is fully alive.
+When set, this bit indicates that LAN9116 is ready to be accessed.
+This register can be read when LAN9116 is in any power management mode.
+Upon waking from any power management mode, including power-up, the host processor can interrogate this field as an indication when LAN9116 has stabilized and is fully alive.
 Reads and writes of any other address are invalid until this bit is set.
 RO - Note: With the exception of HW_CFG and PMT_CTRL, read access to any internal resources is forbidden while the READY bit is cleared.
-Note: On power-up, this bit can be polled to indicate when a valid soft reset (SRST) can be performed.

-5.3.14 GPIO_CFG-General Purpose IO Configuration Register
+5.3.14 GPIO\CFG-General Purpose IO Configuration Register